zeroc-ice/ice-builder-msbuild/README.md

 You need to tell Ice Builder which Slice files (files with a `.ice` extension) to compile, by adding these files to your project.

-You can add all Slice files found in in your project's home directory and any of its sub-directories (and sub-sub directories, recursively) to your project by setting both `EnableDefaultItems` and `EnableDefaultSliceCompileItems` to true.
+You can add all Slice files found in your project's home directory and any of its sub-directories (and sub-sub directories, recursively) to your project by setting both `EnableDefaultItems` and `EnableDefaultSliceCompileItems` to true.
 The default value for `EnableDefaultSliceCompileItems` is true while the default value for `EnableDefaultItems`